raydipanwita/Database/sql_bites/02_using_psql.md

 SELECT * FROM artists;
 ```

-It everything worked, you should get the following result from the database.
+If everything worked, you should get the following result from the database.
 This result is called a **result set** — you will learn more about this in the
 next bite.
 Well done on running your first SQL query!